Best Kitchen Layout Ideas, Including Pros and Cons

 Add a kitchen and a pantry | Justin_Krug/Shutterstock

-If you like minimalistic and functional spaces, go for a modern kitchen design.
+If you prefer minimalist and functional spaces, opt for a modern kitchen design.
 Sleek, white cabinetry with handleless doors and built-in appliances will give you plenty of functionality.
-Add black finishes and track lighting to create a contrast that adds visual appeal to your space.

 modern white kitchen